 The advantage of SLF over EKF is that it is more global approximation than EKF, because the linearization is not only based on the local region around the mean but on a whole range of function values.
 The non-linearities also do not have to be differentiable nor do we need to derive their Jacobian matrices.
-The clear disadvantage is that the certain expected values of the non-linear functions have to be computed in closed form.
+However, if the non-linearities are differentiable, then we can use the Gaussian random variable property (3.86) for rewriting the equations in EKF-like form.
+The clear disadvantage of SLF over EKF is that the certain expected values of the non-linear functions have to be computed in closed form.
 Naturally, it is not possible for all functions.
-Fortunately, the expected values involved are of such type that one is likely to find many of them tabulated in older physics and control engineering books.
+Fortunately, the expected values involved are of such type that one is likely to find many of them tabulated in older physics and control engineering books (see, e.g. Gelb and Vander Velde, 1968).